openstack/openstack-manuals/doc/common/glossary.rst

    Ocata

       The code name for the fifteenth release of OpenStack.
-The design summit will take place in Barcelona, Spain.
+The design summit took place in Barcelona, Spain.
 Ocata is a beach north of Barcelona.

    Octavia